clescot/kafka-connect-http/docs/connectors_settings.md

 - *value.converter*
 - ....

+#### publish into the _in memory_ queue :

+- *publish.to.in.memory.queue* : `false` by default.
+When set to `true`, publish HTTP interactions (request and responses) are published into the in memory queue.
+- *queue.name* : if not set, `default` queue name is used, if the `publish.to.in.memory.queue` is set to `true`.
+  You can define multiple in memory queues, to permit to publish to different topics, different HTTP interactions.
+If you set this parameter to a value different than `default`, you need to configure an HTTP source Connector listening on the same queue name to avoid some OutOfMemoryErrors.
+- *wait.time.registration.queue.consumer.in.ms* : wait time for a queue consumer (Source Connector) registration. default value is 60 seconds.
+- *poll.delay.registration.queue.consumer.in.ms* : poll delay, i.e, wait time before start polling a registered consumer. default value is 2 seconds.
+- *poll.interval.registration.queue.consumer.in.ms* : poll interval, i.e, time between every poll for a registered consumer. default value is 5000 milliseconds.

 #### configuration

 The connector ships with a `default` configuration, and we can, if needed, configure more configurations.